Tsuey/L4D2-BSP-Lump-Editing/README.md

 Trivia: It is possible to edit BSP files server-side if only LUMP_ENTITIES is changed.
-It's also possible to edit an extracted LUMP_ENTITIES with a plain text editor, provided the lumpSize field is corrected afterwards.
+It's also possible to edit an extracted LUMP_ENTITIES with a plaintext editor, provided the lumpSize field is corrected afterwards.
 The third-party tool below could help automate or educate on this process:

   https://archive.org/details/lmpfix